dummy-image

 Self-Practice & Assessment Method

-We are sure you have heard the expression “Change starts with you” or “change starts at home,” right?
-Well, the same applies to speech practice, it starts at home, with you.
+We are sure you have heard the expression “Change starts with you” or “Change starts at home,” right?
+Well, the same applies to speech practice; it starts at home, with you.
 Hence, our first method to practice public speaking is the Self-Practice & Assessment method.

 Tongue Twisters Exercise